ArizoftGames/war-eagles-digital/Docs/Guidelines.md

 If in doubt about applicability or category, seek user input in preference to inference.
 3. Seek Objective Truth: Coach Copilot to use the `war-eagles-digital` solution7 until Scene Plan is fulfilled.
 Implement interscene interactions using standardized scene transitions with error-handling (e.g., try-catch for scene loading).
 Validate interactions and resolve issues.
 4. Before generating pseudocode, confirm all elements (e.g., arguments, resources) are explicitly provided or requested from user.
-5.Proactive Debugging: Add GD.Print in key methods (e.g., InitializeDisplayMenu) to log entry/exit, aiding flow tracking as complexity increases.
+5. Proactive Debugging: Add GD.Print in key methods (e.g., InitializeDisplayMenu) to log entry/exit, aiding flow tracking as complexity increases.
 6. Iterate Guidelines: Tweak prompting to emphasize runtime behavior checks (e.g., “verify visibility post-signal”) to boost confidence in catching issues.
- 9. **Documentation and Version Control**: Update `docs/user_guide.md` with scene functionality, controls, and audio notes.
-Commit changes daily to GitHub via Visual Studio Git Changes, using task-specific branches.
-Merge successful branches to `main` or `dev` and delete via VS Git control panel; document failed branches in `docs/user_guide.md` before deletion.
+ 7. Prompt should be prefaced with a roleplaying statement, such as: "You are a Godot 4.4 .NET developer in a AAA game studio working on the `war-eagles-digital` project.
+Your task is to generate C# code for <script name>, providing the specified functionality, ensuring compatibility with existing code and following the project's coding guidelines.""

 - **My Role**:
  1. Draft Scene Plans with pseudocode, specifying `WarEaglesDigital.Scripts` namespace, node paths, signals, and error-handling.